2020PB/police-brutality/reports/Oregon.md

 ### Protester in wheelchair struck repeatedly | July 28th

-First person footage from a protester in a wheelchair shows them sitting still, filming some distance from the Justice Center fence.
+First person footage from a protester in a wheelchair shows them sitting still, filming some distance from the courthouse fence.
 Officers fire explosives and impact munitions, many of which strike the protester directly.

 tags: explosive, less-lethal, person-with-disability, projectile, protester, shoot, tear-gas

 id: or-portland-197

-geolocation:
+geolocation: 45.5159068,-122.6767751

 **Links**